carmandale/oracle/docs/remote-chrome.md

   --file logs/today.txt
 ```

+- Tip: If you’re running locally (not remote) but need to reuse a single, firewall-open port on Windows/WSL, use `--browser-port <port>` instead of relying on a random DevTools port.

 Key behaviors:

 - Oracle opens a dedicated tab targeting `--browser-url` (defaults to `https://chatgpt.com/`), runs the whole automation there, then closes the tab when done.
 Other tabs remain untouched.